radical-lab/radical-lab.github.io/README.md

 white textground
 orange is whatever is most important; perhaps unification? unless i used more than just unification to implement reversible negation c̄out cuts
 ⊤ = green ≠ T
-⊥ = red ≠ err
+⊥ = red ≠ err = græy
+(maybe swap err, and textground)

 mexican tacos
 * [x] can of diced tomatoes (vegan)
 * [ ] gañjā c̄ immersion circulator
 * [x] salt; himalayan, but need to try cruelty free black salt, herbamere(kelp? they could've avoided my /reluctance|indecisiveness|undecidability/),..
-* [x] habanero (wash the skin before ripping it apart like it's somebodies' face…) c̄ $13 sustain microplastic gloves (i also need to buy icare toilet paper, because icare enough to $upport all the causes!!! :D …and now i have more funding to do so (no go yo;); but i want to buy all the "-thing"s!!! :D)
+* [x] habanero (wash the skin before ripping it apart like it's somebuddies' face…) c̄ $13 sustain microplastic gloves (i also need to buy icare toilet paper, because icare enough to $upport all the causes!!! :D …and now i have more funding to do so (no go yo;); but i want to buy all the "-thing"s!!! :D)
 * [x] can of corns (vegan)
 * [x] can of beans (vegan, organic)
 * [x] rice cooker